MonsterDruide1/OdysseyDecomp/Contributing.md

     * Non-inline function calls can just be stubbed if you don't feel like decompiling them at the moment.
 To "stub" a function, just declare the function (and the enclosing class/namespace/etc. if needed) without implementing/defining it.

 4. **Build**.
-5. **Add the function name to the list of decompiled functions.**
-    * To do so, open `data/odyssey_functions.csv`, search for the name or the address of function you have decompiled, and add the function name to the last column.
-    * Example: `0x00000071010c0d60,U,136,PlayerModelHolder::tryFindModelActor`

 6. **Compare the assembly** with `tools/check -mw <function name>`
     * This will bring up a two-column diff.
 The code on the left is the original code; the code on the right is your version of the function.